gohryt/programming-languages-research/PARSERS.md

 This architecture is directly driven by JavaScript's standards process: new syntax proposals land in the parser as plugins long before they become part of the language, so tooling, linters, and babel-transforms can experiment with them; when TC39 advances a proposal, the plugin is retained but enabled by default.
 The Babel parser documentation is explicit that the plugin interface is internal: it is not (yet) open to external plugins, because guaranteeing grammar composability across arbitrary third-party plugins is an unsolved problem.

-**Trade-offs:** Babel's parser is strictly more expressive than a fixed-grammar approach (syn, rustc's parser) at the cost of ambiguity — the same source bytes can parse differently under different plugin combinations, and some plugins are incompatible with others.
+Babel's parser is strictly more expressive than a fixed-grammar approach (syn, rustc's parser) at the cost of ambiguity — the same source bytes can parse differently under different plugin combinations, and some plugins are incompatible with others.
 The trade-off fits JavaScript's reality: multiple syntactic dialects must coexist in the same toolchain, and the grammar is effectively a moving target.

 Source: https://babeljs.io/docs/babel-parser and https://github.com/babel/babel/tree/master/packages/babel-parser